ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/observability-monitoring.md

 This means we no longer need multiple professions to analyse raw data each month and report on it.

-Integrating KPIS and performance data into the code we write allows us to make data driven decisions and reduce manual work for more accurate reporting and decision making.
+Integrating KPIs and performance data into the code we write allows us to make data driven decisions and reduce manual work for more accurate reporting and decision making.

 ## References